CHStudio/wordpress-project/README.md

 You can review some details about this project here (french) : http://www.24joursdeweb.fr/2014/comment-bien-versionner-son-site-wordpress-avec-git-et-github/

+A presentation was made at the first WordCamp in Lyon (france).
+You can review the [video](http://wordpress.tv/2015/06/13/stephane-hulard-wordpress-git-et-lintegration-continue/) or the [slides](http://www.slideshare.net/s_hulard/wordpress-gitintegrationcontinuehulardwordcamplyon2015).

 ## Contributing

 We welcome everyone to contribute to this project.
 Below are some of the things that you can do to contribute.